A Kenyan Journey

 2022-03-27: After moving to our own flat and trying to fill its emptiness with a bed, a mattress and a fridge for the most basic needs, we feel ready to make a trip in Nairobi on Saturday.

 Dorothee wants to visit the Nairobi Design Week to look for local stuff like cushions or sofas.
-Interestingly, the Design Week turns out to be a vibrant sign of life of the Nairobi civil society.
+Interestingly, the Design Week turns out to be a vibrant sign of life of the Nairobian civil society.
 Nearly all artisans and enterprises on this exposition have a strong background in civil and human rights.

 Dorothee feels reminded to her former NGO, since the Jesuit Refugee Service also takes part here.